 * 7. Sealing the rock with a clear varnish or spray sealant...let dry thoroughly

 * 8. Then I go back and paint more finalizing details, especially the whites and highlights, seal and dry again

-Remember, the smaller the rock, the harder to paint the details...this is were pricing is difficult, people think because of the small size it should be cheaper, but no one really has an idea how much time and work goes into these miniatures, especially for a commissions of likeness.
+Remember, the smaller, the harder to paint the details...this is were pricing is difficult, people think because of the small size it should be cheaper, but no one really has an idea how much time and work goes into these miniatures, especially detail for a commissioned one of a kind likeness.

-The less porous or less rough the rock the better, in other words smooth rocks are better.
+The less porous or less rough they are, the better, in other words smooth is better.

-Try painting your first rock with the image of a bug, like a Ladybug, and get the feel...you'll enjoy it I'm sure.
+Try painting your first one with the image of a bug, like a Ladybug, and get the feel...you'll enjoy it I'm sure.

 Created on 03/27/2010

 What you are is God's gift to you, what you do with yourself is your gift to God: Danish Proverb